Australian Early Development Census

 The AEDC can help strengthen links between schools, preschools, playgroups, local government agencies, health centres, libraries and other local organisations and encourage them to explore new ways of working together.

-Go to the AEDC website to read community stories and school stories about how communities and schools have used the AEDC data.
+The national AEDC website offers factsheets and stories about how communities and services have used the AEDC data.

-Email the NT AEDC manager at the details below to request support with, or to share how you have used, the AEDC data.
+Email the NT AEDC Coordinator at the details below to request support with, or to share how you have used, the AEDC data.

 Contact the NT AEDC manager

-The NT AEDC manager can help to support your understanding and use of the AEDC data.
+The NT AEDC Coordinator can help to support your understanding and use of the AEDC data.

 Phone: (08) 8999 5773